linode/docs/docs/platform/billing-and-support/billing-and-payments/index.md

 ## Payment Methods

 We accept Visa, MasterCard, Discover, and American Express.
-We also accept PayPal, as well as checks and money orders (which *must* be in USD) made out to "Linode, LLC" and sent to our [office address](http://www.linode.com/contact#contact-address).
+We also accept PayPal, as well as checks and money orders (which *must* be in USD) made out to "Linode, LLC" and sent to our [office](http://www.linode.com/contact).
 Please [contact Support](/docs/platform/billing-and-support/support/) before paying with check or money order.
 Note that we do not accept bank/wire transfers.

 <!-- The following video will show you how to make a payment via PayPal: